JayMan91/DYS-NET-SCE/README.md

 # Surrogate-Losses-for-Decision-Focused-Learning-using-Differentiable-Optimization

-Code for the ECAi 2025 paper "Minimizing Surrogate Losses for Decision-Focused Learning using Differentiable Optimization"
+Code for the ECAI 2025 paper "Minimizing Surrogate Losses for Decision-Focused Learning using Differentiable Optimization"

+## Summary

+This repository contains the implementation of our novel approach to Decision-Focused Learning (DFL) using differentiable optimization layer [DYS-Net](https://github.com/mines-opt-ml/fpo-dys).
+We explore various surrogate losses and demonstrate their effectiveness across multiple LP/ILP/MILP optimization problems.

+## Acknowledgments

+*Our implementation builds upon [PyEPO](https://github.com/khalil-research/PyEPO), a benchmarking library for End-to-End Predict-then-Optimize techniques.*

 ## Instructions for Running Experiments